chadac/golang/src/cmd/compile/abi-internal.md

 because they don't consume any registers, and hence not add alignment padding to the stack.

-The algorithm reserves spill space for arguments in the caller’s frame so that the compiler can generate a stack growth path that spills into this reserved space.
+The algolangrithm reserves spill space for arguments in the caller’s frame so that the compiler can generate a stack growth path that spills into this reserved space.
 If the callee has to grow the stack, it may not be able to reserve